Paris guide without the crowds

 The gardens behind the Eiffel Tower fills up with people setting up picnics or enjoying a sip of wine and waiting for the glorious tower to be light up with shimmering lights.
 Bring your own alcoholic drinks and pair the wine with some delicious cheeses, hams and baguettes which you can buy in any nearby shop.
 You will see couples cutting up salami and popping cork bottles, so if you’re in a need of kitchen equipment, you’re most likely to find what you need.
 When the tower finally shows itself in the full glory, you’ll understand why Paris is the city of lovers.

-Mornings in Paris are meant to start with something sweet.
+It somehow makes sense that mornings in Paris have to start with a sweet snack.
 Not too far from Montmartre, HardWare Societé Paris will appeal to every sweet tooth who likes their food to be both yummy and Instagram worthy.
 Their brioches come with a variety of toppings, but my fav is the fried brioche with a coconut pannacotta vanilla roasted pineapple, raspberry gel and fresh raspberries.
 Magic and also feeds your Insta profile.

 Swap the vigorous Seine for the less extravagant Canal Saint-Martin- the top spot where all Parisians hang out on summer days.
 You may recognise the footpaths and bridges from the movie Amelié which brings another sense of romantic nostalgia to this place.
 While there are many restaurants and bars nearby, the best tip is to bring your own wine and cheeses and have a picnic by the river, with your feet dangling above the water.